dxlr8r/argus/README.md

 ```sh
 get my_argus | awk -v FS='\t' '{ if ($2 ~ "operator" && $2 != $NF) { print }}'
 ```

+The query in the example above could also been done using `get` and with a regular expression: `get my_argus '.+ operator'`

 ### Other examples